dotnet/csharpstandard/standard/statements.md

 >         break;
 > }
 > ```
 > is valid.
-The example does not violate the "no fall through" rule because the labels `case 2:` and `default:` are part of the same *switch_section*. *end example*
+The example does not violate the “no fall through” rule because the labels `case 2:` and `default:` are part of the same *switch_section*. *end example*

-> *Note*: The "no fall through" rule prevents a common class of bugs that occur in C and C++ when `break` statements are accidentally omitted.
+> *Note*: The “no fall through” rule prevents a common class of bugs that occur in C and C++ when `break` statements are accidentally omitted.
 For example, the sections of the `switch` statement above can be reversed without affecting the behavior of the statement:
 > ```csharp
 > switch (i)
 > {